tonsky/tonsky.me/site/blog/hiring-ai/index.md

 - The web interface looks nice.
 - There are tests.

-Avoid these mistakes yourself and spread the word!
+Avoid these AI giveaways and spread the word!